CMB constraints on dark matter phenomenology via reheating in minimal plateau inflation: Introduction

-We organize our paper as follows: In section-\ref{model}, we briefly review the minimal plateau inflationary cosmological models studied in detail in \cite{Maity:2018dgy}.
-After the end of inflation, generically the inflaton starts to have coherent oscillation at the minimum of the potential, during which the universe will undergo reheating phase.
+We organize our paper as follows: In section-\ref{model}, we briefly describe the minimal plateau inflationary models and its parameters.
+After the end of inflation, the inflaton, in general, starts to have coherent oscillation at the minimum of the potential, during which the universe undergoes reheating phase.
 We also compute the effective equation of state of the oscillating inflaton for our subsequent studies.
 In section-\ref{reheatingprediction}, we have studied the reheating constraints from CMB and production of a heavy dark matter particle during reheating.
 Finally, we concluded and discussed our future work.